Kaloplocamus gulo

-Kaloplocamus gulo is a species of sea slug, a nudibranch, a shell-less marine gastropod mollusk in the family Polyceridae.
+Kaloplocamus gulo is a species of sea slug, a nudibranch, a shell-less marine gastropod mollusc in the family Polyceridae.

 Distribution

 This species was described from a depth of 100 metres off São Paulo, Brazil as a species of Plocamopherus.
 It was transferred to the genus Kaloplocamus in 1988 as it lacks the club-like extra-branchial appendages characteristic of Plocamopherus species.